-It can also trigger business listings to get suspended and cause other issues to arise throughout the course of GMB management.
+It can also trigger business listings to get suspended and cause other issues to arise throughout the course of GBP management.

-Here are five common Google My Business problems users encounter and how to solve them.
+Here are five common Google Business Profile problems users encounter and how to solve them.

 1. There Are Spammy and Fake Competitor Listings Dominating the Search Results – What Can I Do?